-- FELT TREES STUFFED WITH POLY-FIL® PATTERNS – download below ⇓
+- FELT TREES PATTERNS – download at the bottom of this post ⇓

 Here's how to create Trees Stuffed with Poly-Fil®:

 Select a drill bit the same diameter as the wooden dowel and drill a hole in the center of each tree branch slice with a cordless drill.
-I love this 12 volt Black + Decker cordless drill for craft and DIY projects, its lightweight and has a keyless chuck.
+I love this 12 volt Black + Decker cordless drill for craft and DIY projects, It is lightweight and has a keyless chuck.

-Download, print and cut out FELT TREES STUFFED WITH POLY-FIL® PATTERNS below ⇓.
+Download, print, and cut out FELT TREES STUFFED WITH POLY-FIL® PATTERNS at the bottom of this post ⇓.
 Trace each pattern twice onto Kunin® Classics™ Felt Craft Cuts with a permanent marker and then cut out with scissors.
 I used Kelly Green, Olive, and Apple Green for a homey touch.
 For a modern look, use just one color.